 Capitalization reserve.
-Taxpayers subject to the standard rate are allowed to reduce their taxable base by 10% of the increase in their equity, provided that this increase is maintained over a five-year period, and a separate reserve is recorded in an amount equal to the tax reduction, which must not be released over the five-year period.
+Taxpayers subject to the standard rate are allowed to reduce their taxable base by the following amounts:

+For tax periods starting from January 1, 2024: 15% of the increase in their equity, provided that this increase is maintained over a threeyear period, and a separate reserve is recorded in an amount equal to the tax reduction, which must not be released over the threeyear period.
 As a general rule, the increase in equity has to come from the undistributed income in the given year.
 Therefore, shareholders' contributions or variations in respect of deferred assets should not be considered to determine the increase in equity.
 The capitalization reserve is limited to 10% of the positive income of that year.
 The limit is calculated on the taxpayer's taxable income without considering the special timing allocation rule reversions or the offset to negative taxable bases.